manwar/perlweeklychallenge-club/challenge-001/abigail/README.md

 `"Perl Weekly Challenge"`.
 Also print the number of times the character `e` is found in the string.

+### Note
+We will not be assuming a fixed string.
+Instead, we read from STDIN, and for each line read, we change the 'e' characters to 'E', and count the number of time we encountered an 'e'.

 ### Solutions
 * [AWK](awk/ch-1.awk)
 * [Bash](bash/ch-1.sh)